-- Proceed thoughtfully, carefully, and deliberately. - Continue to telework where possible during Phase 1 and gradually return to campus office work during mid- to late-summer in preparation for the fall semester. - Be ready to adjust based on guidance from the CDC and from state and local health officials. - Emphasize mask or face covering, social distancing, handwashing, and staying home when sick.
+- Proceed thoughtfully, carefully, and deliberately. - Continue to telework where possible during Phase 1 and gradually return to campus office work during mid- to late-summer in preparation for the fall semester. - Be ready to adjust based on guidance from the CDC and from state and local health officials. - Emphasize social distancing, symptom monitoring, handwashing, and staying home when sick.